-Military & Veterans Services provides academic, career, and financial assistance to qualified veterans at no cost, as well as organized social and cultural activities.
-The goal of the Veteran Center is to ensure academic success - whether that means graduation or transferring to a fouryear institution - through persistence and ease of access to services.
+Military & Veterans Services provides academic, career, and financial assistance to qualified veterans at no cost, as well as a variety of organized activities.
+The goal of the Veteran's Center is to ensure academic success - whether that means graduation or transferring to a four-year institution - through persistence and ease of access to services.
 This is also an approved site for VA Work Study.
 Military & Veterans Services is the certification site for Veterans Administration (VA) educational benefits including: